neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Parsing Data/README.md

 When complete, you should see a message in the terminal as well as a new directory in the file explorer on the left.

 ![](images/11-clone.png)

+To do - describe how to use the notebook.